 The default specification used by MarkLogic enables ALL ciphers except those that are considered of LOW encryption and places them in order of @STRENGTH

-While sufficient for a lot of needs the default settings still allow for cipher negotiations that are no longer considered secure or weak signature algorithms such as MD2 and MD5.
-The following cipher specification string enhances security by only permitting AES and Triple DES (3DES) ciphers while at the same time disabling MD2 and MD5 signature algorithms.
+While sufficient for a lot of needs, the default settings still allow for cipher negotiations that are no longer considered secure or weak signature algorithms, such as MD2 and MD5.
+The following cipher specification string enhances security by only permitting High strength ciphers and disabling weak or vulnerable ciphers.

-At this stage, while the MarkLogic HTTP Application Server is now using stronger security it will still permit a client to connect using TLSv1.0.
-In order to comply with PCI DSS 3.2, compliant sites must stop using TLSv1.0 by 30th June 2018 while NIST SP 800-52 requires that sites only use TLSv1.1 with a recommendation to use TLSv1.2 where possible.
+At this stage, while the MarkLogic HTTP Application Server is now using more robust security, it will still permit a client to connect using TLSv1.0 or TLsv1.1.
+To comply with PCI DSS 3.2 and other recommended security standards, compliant sites must stop using TLSv1.0 before 30th June 2018 while NIST SP 800-52 requires that sites only use TLSv1.1 with a recommendation to use TLSv1.2 where possible.

 For TLSv1.2, older browsers should be upgraded to current versions.

-Making these changes may require users accessing your application to upgrade older browsers such as Firefox < 27.0 or Internet Explorer < 11.0 as these versions do not support TLSv1.2 by default.
+These changes may require users accessing your application to upgrade older browsers such as Firefox < 27.0 or Internet Explorer < 11.0, as these versions do not support TLSv1.2 by default.

-The MarkLogic App Server utilizes OpenSSL which does not explicitly support enabling or disabling a specific TLS protocol version, however by disabling the all cipher suites associated with a particular version you effectively get the same outcome.
+The MarkLogic App Server utilizes OpenSSL, which does not explicitly support enabling or disabling a specific TLS protocol version.
+However, you effectively get the same outcome by disabling all cipher suites associated with a particular version.

 openssl s_client -connect 192.168.99.100:8010 -debug -tls1